-Imagine a world where every click on an ad regenerates the planet.
+Imagine a world where every ad click regenerates the planet.
 Well, Handprint has done it in a collaboration with Teads.
 Teads integrated Handprint’s technology on their platform to enable advertisers to donate between 1-10% of their marketing budget to help non-profit organizations spread awareness for respective projects.
-For example, if an advertiser donates 10% for a $60k campaign, the non-profit will receive a total of $12k of free media across Teads’ publisher inventory through its buying platform Teads Ad Manager.
+For example, if an advertiser donates 10% for a $60k campaign, the non-profit organization will receive a total of $12k of free media across Teads’ inventory through the Teads Ad Manager platform.

 Handprint is also exploring other practical use cases for infrastructure integration like adding a QR code on the bottles of alcoholic beverages.
 The customer can scan the code on the alcoholic beverage to see how socially or environmentally impactful their favourite brands are.

 Simon believes that the recent human desire to own digital assets like non-fungible tokens (NFTs) could be a driving force for the adoption of Handprint’s technology.
 In his words, “the human desire to own claims to something counts…I don’t own a hundred trees, but I have planted a hundred trees.
 They are community-owned but I can legitimately claim that the benefits created through those trees were created by me and my financial contribution and that in itself has value.”